gowke/FORK_MANAGER/README.md

 add forks direct from respective repos to your environemnt and run as usual chia, chaingreen, flax, goji, cannabis from the same env

-MADMAX Gui is not dependent on the environment.
+MADMAX Gui is not dependent on the environment, but is assumed to have been installed into FORKS folder by default

 Features fork console with info on running ports, farming status and plots, stop all /start all